zencart/documentation/content/user/shipping/free_shipping.md

 weight: 10
 ---

-During Checkout, the Shipping Selection page is automatically skipped if shipping does not apply to any products in the order.
+Note: During Checkout, the Shipping Selection page is automatically skipped if shipping does not apply to any products in the order.

 ## How do I tell the shopping cart that shipping does not apply?

 Individually set products as `free shipping` by visiting the [product editing screen](/user/products/product_edit/) for each one, and setting radio button `Always Free Shipping` to `Yes`.

-Then enable the `free shipping` module on [Admin > Modules > Shipping](/user/admin_pages/modules/shipping/).
+Then enable the `FREE SHIPPING!` module on [Admin > Modules > Shipping](/user/admin_pages/modules/shipping/).

 This will allow checkout to totally bypass the shipping page.